Home

 Fred Astaire

-Show 132 of Feb. features Fred Astaire the jazz singer on 9 songs, and each song is heard twice, once from Fred Astaire and once again by another jazz artist, either a singer or instrumentalist.
+Show 132 is my personal favorite show.
+It features Fred Astaire the jazz singer on 9 songs.
+Each song is heard twice, once from Fred Astaire and once again by another jazz artist, either a singer or instrumentalist.

 Fred Astaire was a great stylist, which is as evident in his singing as in his dancing.
 In the 1930s, when Fred Astaire and Ginger Rogers had a string of hit movies, these songs were chart-topping hits, and many other jazz singers covered them too.
 Along with Fred Astaire, we will hear Tony Bennet, Art Tatum, Frank Sinatra, Anita O’Day, Benny Goodman with Gene Krupa and Teddy Wilson, and the king and queen, Ella and Louis.
 The Fred Astaire recordings from the early ’50s have Oscar Peterson on piano, with Barney Kessel on guitar, Ray Brown, bass and Alvin Stoller, drums.

 1. Steppin’ Out With My Baby, Fred Astaire